jbakse/major_studio_1/content/week_1/monday.md

 ## Assignment: Get Ready for MS1
 `6:15`

-We need to get everything set up before launch into our first major assignment, 7 in 7, which will be introduced on Wednesday.
+We need to get everything set up before we launch into our first major assignment, 7 in 7, which will be introduced on Wednesday.

 ### Set up your Personal Website
 `Due Tuesday 11:59pm`